openchange/website/src/documentation/mapibind/mapistorefld.md

-[TOCg
+[TOC]

 # MAPIStore Folder #

-This object represents a folder and implements several methods to display its information and open and create messages and subfolders.
+This object represents a folder and implements several methods to display its information and open, create, move and delete  messages and subfolders.

 ## URI ##